invertase/react-native-firebase/codorials/authentication-with-firebase/project-structure.md

 # Project Structure

-Although it may seem trivial, having a good initial project structure ensures you code will be clean and reusable.
+Although it may seem trivial, having a good initial project structure ensures your code will be clean and reusable.
  The following step gives an opinionated guide to how this might look, which will work across both Android & iOS.

 ## Entry file

-Every fresh React Native project contains two key files, an `index.android.js` & a `index.ios.js` files which currently individually render a simple React component with basic styling.
-Rather than having two separate files, we're going to create a single file so both Android & iOS use it.
+Every fresh React Native project a key file, an `index.js`, which currently renders a simple React component with basic styling.
+Rather than keeping our business logic within this file, we're going to keep it contained in it's own directory.

 We'll achieve this by creating a `src` directory where our own code for the app will live.
 Create the directory with an `index.js` file, so your project structure resembles the following: